james3494/users_microservice/README.md

  - write documentation in order to clear up exactly what I'm after.
 This is long term and kind of covered by writing tests

  - salt and hash validation in /entities/hashMachine.js
- - way of sharing validation between front and back end
- - move out validation to a seperate module and have functions return something more useful

  - look into whether the correct headers are being used